 In an age where so much of our lives are conducted online, we must all take digital security seriously.
-Last year’s Equifax breach of data on 143 million consumers was a wake-up call for everybody.
+The 2017 Equifax breach of data on 143 million consumers was a wake-up call for everybody.
 Data breaches and hacked accounts are alarmingly commonplace, and the consequences of having your identity stolen can be catastrophic.

 - Episode 91: The Russian Passenger – “Somewhere in Russia, a man calls for a car.
 Somewhere in New York City, a stranger’s phone buzzes.”

 - Episode 93: Beware All – “This week, we discover who was actually behind the hack of Alex Blumberg’s Uber account.”

 While I’m not an information security expert – I’m a business plan consultant – I’ve always made security a high priority and I’ve learned a few things along the way.
 I originally started writing this as a tip sheet for the people who work at Cayenne Consulting, but as it evolved, I decided to share it with the world as a blog post.

 Below are 27 tips on how to safeguard your identity and your data:

 - Update Software.
 Software publishers make frequent updates to patch security flaws, fix bugs, and improve features.
 Be sure to keep your operating system, software, and mobile apps updated regularly.
 Where available, enable automatic updates.
 Here are some tips for Windows, Mac, iOS, and Android.

 - Antivirus & Firewall.
 Enable your firewall and antivirus.
 A former Mozilla engineer advises Windows users to use the built-in Windows Defender antivirus instead of third-party programs like Norton or Avast.
 If you are a Mac user, this article offers tips for securing your system.
 Think twice before choosing Kaspersky antivirus, which is thought to be linked to a Russian spy agency.